-The location specific activities planned in the STIP and other activities such at striping and mowing are tracked in MMS.
+Activities planned in the STIP and other activities such as striping and mowing are tracked in MMS.
 Planned amounts are also developed in MMS and are used for determining the percent of work plan progress.
 One exception is the mowing, total shoulder miles are estimated at 90% of the lane miles for this measure.
-This measure could approach 300% towards the end of the season as multiple mowing cycles are performed each year.